hbgit/Map2Check/README.md

 <b> Instructions for SV-COMP'15 </b>

 Use the 'wrapper_script_map2check.sh' script in the installation directory to verify each single test-case.
+In the script it is necessary to setup the path to the Map2Check tool in the variable <b>path_to_map2check</b>.

+Example:

+> path_to_map2check=/mnt/Docs/Map2Check/vn5i/Map2Check/map2check.py

 Usage: